Streetcars in New Orleans: Hurricane Katrina

 The area through which the St. Charles Avenue Line traveled fared comparatively well in Hurricane Katrina's devastating impact on New Orleans at the end of August 2005, with moderate flooding only of the two ends of the line at Claiborne Avenue and at Canal Street.
 However, wind damage and falling trees took out many sections of trolley wire along St. Charles Avenue, and vehicles parked on the neutral ground (traffic medians) over the inactive tracks degraded parts of the right-of-way.
 At the start of October 2005, as this part of town started being repopulated, bus service began running on the St. Charles line.

 The section running from Canal Street to Lee Circle via Carondelet Street and St. Charles Street in the Central Business District was restored December 19, 2006 at 10:30 a.m.
 Central time.
 Service from Lee Circle to Napoleon Avenue in uptown New Orleans was restored November 10, 2007 at 2:00 p.m.
 RTA restored streetcar service on the rest of St. Charles Ave. on December 23, 2007.
-Service along the remainder of the line on Carrollton Ave. to Claiborne Avenue resumed June 22, 2008.
+Service along the remainder of the line on Carrollton Avenue to Claiborne Avenue resumed June 22, 2008.
 The time was needed to repair the damage caused by Hurricane Katrina and to perform other maintenance and upgrades to the lines that had been scheduled before the hurricane.
-Leaving the line shut down and the electrical system unpowered allowed the upgrades to be performed more safely and easily.
+Leaving the line shut down and the electrical system de-energized allowed the upgrades to be performed more safely and easily.